Invariant Peano curves of expanding Thurston maps: Introduction

 The \emph{$0$-th approximation} $\gamma^0$ of the Peano curve is the extended real line $\RDach=\R\cup\{\infty\}\subset \CDach$.
 Note that $\RDach$ contains all postcritical points of $g$.
 In the ``pillow'' model $\RDach$ is the common boundary of the two squares.
 The picture in the orbifold covering is shown in Figure \ref{fig:H0H1H2g} in the lower left.
 The (lifts of the) postcritical points are the dots at the vertices.

-The upper/lower half plane (the two squares from which the ``pillow'' was constructed) are called the \emph{$0$-tiles}.
+The upper and lower half planes (the two squares from which the ``pillow'' was constructed) are called the \emph{$0$-tiles}.
 Their preimages by $g$ (the small squares to the left in Figure \ref{fig:mapg}) are called the \emph{$1$-tiles}.
 We \emph{color} them white if they are preimages of the upper half plane, otherwise black.
-There are $4$ white/black $1$-tiles each.
-The white $1$-tiles intersect at the \defn{critical points}, of which there are $6$.
+There are four white as well as four black $1$-tiles.
+The white $1$-tiles intersect at the \defn{critical points}, of which there are six.
 At each critical point (\defn{$1$-vertex}) we define a \defn{connection}.
-This is an assignment which $1$-tiles are connected/disconnected at this $1$-vertex.
+This is an assignment of which $1$-tiles are connected and which are disconnected at this $1$-vertex.
 Connections are defined in such a way that the resulting \defn{white tile graph} is a spanning tree.
 This means it contains all white $1$-tiles and no loops.
 In our example the white $1$-tiles are connected at the three critical points labeled by ``$\scriptstyle{\mapsto -1}$'', ``$\scriptstyle{\mapsto \infty}$'' in Figure \ref{fig:mapg}, and disconnected at the others.
 The corresponding picture in the orbifold covering is shown in the lower right of Figure \ref{fig:H0H1H2g}.

 Following the boundary of this spanning tree gives the \defn{first approximation} of the Peano curve $\gamma^1$ (again indicated in the lower right of Figure \ref{fig:H0H1H2g}).
 To obtain the curve $\gamma^1$ on the pillow, one needs to ``fold the two squares that are overlapping to the left and right on the back'' (where they intersect in a critical point).